Retailer Spotlight: Half Running Store, Half Brewery, Shoes & Brews Is Business up Front, Party in the Back

 The best part about this unique locale is that whether or not someone is a runner or beer drinker, the welcoming, friendly vibe won’t intimidate newcomers to either sport.

-“There’s something about beer that connects people,” says Ashlee Anderson.
+“There’s something about beer that connects people,” said Ashlee Anderson.